-We will not agree to demolition of a listed building in the Park unless where there is exceptional and very strong justification which meets the tests in Scottish Historic Environment Policy and HEP 1.
+We will not agree to demolition of a listed building in the Park unless where there is exceptional and very strong justification meets the tests in the Historic Environment Scotland Policy Statement and our listed building policy.

-(ii) Conservation Areas
+Conservation Areas

 Likewise, conservation area designation does not mean "no new development".
-Conservation areas help make the Park a special space and they need to be safeguarded against inappropriate and harmful changes.
-We want all proposals in all the conservation areas to preserve or enhance these areas and, wherever possible, repairs, restoration and re-use, and not replacement, should be the first option.
+Conservation areas help make the Park a special place and they need to be safequarded against inappropriate and harmful changes.
+We want all proposals to preserve or enhance these areas and, wherever possible, repairs, restoration and re-use, and not replacement, should be the first option.
 This would be compatible with the historic context and best practice.
 We encourage the use of high quality traditional materials and the expertise of experienced traditional buildings tradesmen for all works in conservation areas.

-We do not want to lose any building or structure that makes a meaningful contribution, however minor, to a conservation area.
+We do not want to lose any building or structure that makes a meaningful contribution, however minor, from a conservation area.
 Proposals involving demolition will be carefully assessed and agreed only where there are clear benefits and where, re-use is not feasible.